 As well as packing your driver’s license, some other form of identification may be useful.
 A passport is required if traveling to another country and may also be needed when checking into accommodation.
 You also want to ensure that you have tickets to sporting events or theme parks like Disney World if they are on the itinerary.

 List of Important Numbers (in case something happens to your phone)

 Your mobile may include any contact numbers you need, but consider taking a list of numbers you can keep in your wallet if your phone is lost, damaged, or stolen.
-Important numbers could include your family, your holiday or car insurance, car rental company, health insurance, or accommodation contact details.
+Important numbers could include your family, your holiday or car insurance, car rental company, car accident lawyer, health insurance, or accommodation contact details.

 Water & Snacks

 Travel can be thirsty work, and you may find yourself quite peckish while on your road trip or exploring a new city.
 Ensuring that you have snacks and water will mean that you can consume these when you cannot get to a shop or café.
 It may be a good idea to keep these in a cooler in the car when traveling, as this keeps them fresher for longer.